ir33k/prebble/README.md

 Anyway.
 There is a time to think of another "bulletproof" idea.
 And when the time comes - I will be ready.

+### 2023.12.17 Sun 06:31 - v3.0 Anniversary

+The Hackathon #002 did not happen, at least not in this year.
+But it is an anniversary of v3.0 release.
+And I'm writing because what is surprising to me it that the watchface keeps getting likes.
+71 is where it stands now.
+I guess I'm just glad that there are no bugs or complains.
+I'm sure I would know about them by now but there are no issue on GitHub, no mails and no messages on Discord.
+Code is rock solid.
+I went over the implementation couple of times.
+Good think it's small.

+I'm writing about all of this because sometimes it feels like now a days you can't just create a software, you also have to maintain it otherwise it will stop working very soon.
+I guess it could happen to Pebble watchfaces too if the PebbleOS would receive regular updates that could potentially change it's behavior.
+Funny thing but apparently the dead platform makes software alive longer.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html